haeleemlee/Docs/MS_LEAP_resume_haeleemlee.md

   o Enhanced ICIC (Almost Blank Subframe) and related X2-AP messages

 >>• Lead system integration of eNodeB with 3rd party central SON server including API development on eNodeB side, defining and implementing test plan, and performing technical support/communication with the server company
-• Perform Juni eNodeB Link Budget and Cell coverage analysis for indoor and outdoor products for various frequency bands and fading channels
+• Perform Juni eNodeB Link Budget and Cell coverage analysis for indoor and outdoor products for various frequency bands and fading channels<br>
-• Bring about Carrier Aggregation implementation for Juni eNodeB by the concept and feasibility prototyping
+• Bring about Carrier Aggregation implementation for Juni eNodeB by the concept and feasibility prototyping<br>
 • Contribute to various RFIs, RFPs, and Product Manual/User Guide for Interoperability Testing of various customers
-• Support Interoperability Testing in Lab Trials and field Trials for Juni LTE small cell with SON functions including CBRS band small cell products
+• Support Interoperability Testing in Lab Trials and field Trials for Juni LTE small cell with SON functions including CBRS band small cell products<br>
 • Built LTE small cell eNodeB System Level Simulator
 • Worked on coexistence interference problem with WiFi device and LTE device
 • Designed Digital Filter for Juni Small cell products for various system bandwidth